The Best Vanilla Buttercream Frosting

 - Pinch salt

-- 1-2 tablespoons milk, room temperature
+- 2-3 Tablespoons heavy cream or whole milk, room temperature

 - With the mixer on low speed, gradually add in the confectioners' sugar until completely incorporated.

 - With the mixer on medium speed, add the vanilla and mix until combined.
 Add heavy cream one Tablespoon at a time until desired consistency is reached.
 Add a pinch of salt and mix until combined.